julien-boudry/Condorcet/Docs/VotingMethods.md

 F: 1 point
 ```

-In case of explicit voting is disabled.
-Missing rank does not earn points, but the existing rank are not penalized.
+If explicit voting is disabled, the missing rank does not earn points, but the existing ranks are not penalized.

 ### Code example<!-- {docsify-ignore} -->
 ```php